kaw2k/kaw2k.github.com/posts/planning-ssc.md

 }
 </data>

-This is the second post in a series about building a static site compiler in NodeJS.
+This is the first post in a series about building a static site compiler in NodeJS.
 If you want to view the rest, visit the [Static Site Compiler](~tags/ssc) tag.
 This post will define what we want to accomplish and plan the layout of the engine.

 ## Motivation